files-community/Website/src/routes/blog/posts/now-on-winget/+page.md

 ---

-## Supporting Open-Source Development
+## Support Files

-Files is developed by a dedicated community of developers who are passionate about creating quality software.
-If you find Files useful, consider supporting the developer through GitHub Sponsors.
-Your support helps maintain and improve the app, ensuring it continues to meet the needs of its users.
+If you enjoy using Files, please consider purchasing Files on the [Microsoft Store](ms-windows-store://pdp/?ProductId=9nghp3dx8hdx&cid=FilesWebsite) or supporting us on [GitHub](https://github.com/sponsors/yaira2).
+Your support is greatly appreciated but entirely optional.